sekmenhuseyin/Umbraco.Community.DomainRestriction/README.md

 }
 ```

-## Usage
-The package includes an http module that checks the range of ips entered on the backoffice.
-The values are saved on the cache so the file is not continuosly read.
-If the client's ip is not whitelisted it returns a 403.
-It's up to you to manage that code.

 #### Dealing with the 403 code
-When the client ip is forbidden, the system will return a 403 error (forbidden).
-This returns a blank page.
+When the client domain is forbidden, the system will return a blank page.
 You can set up the page that the user will see following this docs:
  - [Letting Umbraco to deal with it](http://letswritecode.net/articles/how-to-setup-custom-error-pages-in-umbraco/)
  - [Letting IIS to deal with it](https://blog.mortenbock.dk/2017/02/03/error-page-setup-in-umbraco/)